asa-dillahunty/Maze-Generation-and-Solving/README.md

 ## Maze Solving
 Once the mazes were generated they were solved using recursive backtracking.
-Because these mazes grow to massive sizes, the recursive backtracking algorithms used in maze generation and maze solving used a stack data structure instead of recursion to aviod reaching max recursive depth.
+Because these mazes grow to massive sizes, the recursive backtracking algorithm implemented utilized a stack data structure instead of recursion to aviod reaching max recursive depth.

 ![Maze 2](docs/images/maze2Solved.png)